TalaoDAO/hedera-vc-api/examples/01-issue-verify-VC.md

 ## Verifiable Credential Verification

 This is exactly what this API's verification method does.
-We'll pass the signed credential back to `POST /credentials/verify` to verify it:
+We'll pass the signed credential back to `POST /credentials/verify` to verify it.
+To verify this credential, we'll need to wrap it in a payload with a `verifiableCredential` property .

 ```sh
 curl -X 'POST' \